MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 **Intuition:** If recent selections averaged 0.6 probability but the user wants 0.5, the calculated target drops to 0.4 to compensate.
 The algorithm "aims past" the configured target to pull the average back toward it.

-**From the samples:** Calculated targets range from 0.484 to 0.503 despite a fixed configured target of 0.5.
-This ~2% variation shows the adaptation in action—compensating for natural selection variance to maintain the desired average.
+**In practice:** Calculated targets typically vary by about 2% around the configured target (e.g., 0.48–0.52 when configured at 0.5).
+This small variation shows the adaptation in action—compensating for natural selection variance to maintain the desired average.

 > **Graph [G-9]: Calculated Target Drift**
-> *Time-series from samples.log showing calculated target fluctuation over 20+ tokens.
+> *Time-series showing calculated target fluctuation over 20+ tokens.
 Overlay the configured target as a flat reference line.*

 <!-- TODO: G-9 needs clean version
   @claude: Image 0 shows bad init.
 Need normal operation version.